- Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

 Mid-Levels

-Mid-Levels is an area just south of Central and Wan Chai, barely 10 minutes' drive from The Peak, and is one of the most popular places to live in Hong Kong for single expats and young couples.
+Barely a 10-minute drive from The Peak, Mid-Levels is an area just south of Central and Wan Chai.
+It is one of the most popular places for single expats and young couples to live in Hong Kong.

-This area is popular among young expats due to its close proximity to the city centre's vibrant nightlife.
-Mid-Levels is also a good area for expat families as there are good private schools nearby, as well as outdoor attractions such as the Hong Kong Zoological and Botanical Gardens.
+This area is popular among young expats due to its proximity to the city centre's vibrant nightlife.
+Mid-Levels is also a good area for expat families as there are good private schools nearby and outdoor attractions such as the Hong Kong Zoological and Botanical Gardens.

 The extraordinary Central-Mid-Levels Escalator, the world's longest outdoor escalator, runs from here to the city centre.
-Historical apartments dating back to the colonial era can be found in this area alongside modern, newly built developments.
+This area includes historical apartments dating back to the colonial era alongside modern, newly built developments.

 North Point

 Expats looking for more reasonably priced accommodation and a sense of integration with the local population should consider renting in this area.
-Although this neighbourhood doesn’t have any large-scale shopping malls, it does have supermarkets, traditional wet markets and a few good restaurants for expats to enjoy.
-The apartments here are not only well priced, but generally in good condition too.
+Although this neighbourhood has no large-scale shopping malls, it has supermarkets, traditional wet markets and a few good restaurants for expats to enjoy.
+The apartments here are not only affordable but generally in good condition, too.
 There are good transport links, and there is easy access to Kowloon.

 Repulse Bay

 Contrary to its name, Repulse Bay is certainly an attractive area, although some may be put off by the high rental prices.
-The neighbourhood is inhabited by a number of wealthy Hong Kong businessmen and their families.
-It's an idyllic location for expat families who are attracted to its pleasant, palm-fringed beach and the close proximity to international schools.
+The neighbourhood is inhabited by many wealthy Hong Kong businessmen and their families.
+It's an idyllic location for expat families who are attracted to its pleasant, palm-fringed beach and the proximity to international schools.
 Those who live in Repulse Bay will need a car, though, as there is no MTR stop.

 The Peak

-Not only is the Peak the highest locale on Hong Kong Island, it is also its most affluent residential area.
-Height restrictions have ensured that the low-rise buildings don’t detract from the beautiful views, nor do they block any of the cool evening breezes that caress the neighbourhood.
+Not only is The Peak the highest locale on Hong Kong Island, but it is also its most affluent residential area.
+Height restrictions have ensured that the low-rise buildings don’t detract from the beautiful views or block the cool evening breezes that caress the neighbourhood.

 Happy Valley

 Happy Valley offers a range of accommodation for expats, from classic low-rise complexes to tall, modern apartment buildings.
-There are also a number of short-term serviced apartments available for expats to rent in Happy Valley.
-Those who prefer a quieter area with some green spaces, but who’d also like to be close to the energy of the city centre, would do well to find accommodation in this area.
+Several short-term serviced apartments are available for expats to rent in Happy Valley.
+Those who prefer a quieter area with some green spaces, but who'd also like to be close to the energy of the city centre, would do well to find accommodation in this area.

 French families are often drawn to Happy Valley for its easy access to French International School.